kwhite2/git/lessons.md

 # Review of the Command Line

+During this workshop, you'll be communicating with GitHub from our local machine via the command line (terminal, bash).
+It will be useful if you've taken [the Command Line Workshop](https://github.com/DHRI-Curriculum/command-line) before continuing.
+This section reviews some of the basic commands that will also be used in this workshop.

+In addition to the command line, you'll be using your text editor and your browser.
+Before continuing, its important that we clearly distinguish between these three different spaces or environments:
+- your plain text editor where you'll be writing your syllabus in markdown, which will be saved in the git-enabled repository on your local machine,
+- your browser, where you'll be uploading your repository to GitHub
+- your terminal where you'll be communicating with GitHub to send the repository and project files back and forth between the web to your hard drive.

-In this session, we'll be using the command line (terminal, bash) from the Command Line workshop.
-We'll also use your text editor and your browser.
-We'll be moving between these three spaces throughout the workshop.
-You may want to use (command + tab) or (ctrl + tab) to move quickly between the three windows on your desktop.
+Because you'll be moving between these three spaces throughout the workshop, you may want to use (command + tab) or (ctrl + tab) to move quickly between the three windows on your desktop.

-To begin with, we'll review some command line basics, including navigation.
-For more on the command line, review the [materials for the command line session](https://github.com/DHRI-Curriculum/command-line).

 ## Accessing the Terminal